rhizomik/copyrightonto/ActionsModel/README.md

 ...

 - *Performers Rights*: performers have exclusive Fixation, Communication, Reproduction, Public Performance and Distribution Rights over their performances.
+The **Perform** action gives rise to this rights of the performer.
 - *Producers Rights*: producers have exclusive Reproduction Right over their fixations and exclusive Distribution Right over the resulting copies.
+These rights are the result of a **Record** action by the producer.
-- *Broadcasters Rights*: broadcasters have exclusive Broadcasting, Fixation and Reproduction Rights over their broadcasts.
+- *Broadcasters Rights*: broadcasters have exclusive Broadcasting, Fixation and Reproduction Rights over their broadcasts, the result of the **Broadcast** action.

 ...